lessrest/bubble/README.md

 ## Contributing

-Since this is an exploratory project, contributions should focus on:
+Since this is an exploratory project, contributions should focus on

-- Experimenting with novel human-AI interaction patterns
+- experimenting with novel human-AI interaction patterns;
-- Exploring different approaches to semantic grounding
+- exploring different approaches to semantic grounding;
-- Improving the fluidity between formal and natural language
+- improving the fluidity between formal and natural language;
-- Adding interesting domains to reason about
+- adding interesting domains to reason about; or, especially,
-- Brewing new ways for bubbles to interact and form froth
+- brewing new ways for bubbles to interact and form froth.

 ## License

 This project is licensed under the [GNU Affero General Public License v3.0 or later](LICENSE.md).

-The AGPL is chosen deliberately - if you run a modified version of Bubble as a service, you must share your modifications.
+The AGPL is chosen deliberately.
+If you run a modified version of Bubble as a service, you must share your modifications with your users.
 This aligns with our vision of collaborative knowledge and transparent computation.